 Rhode Island’s Workers’ Compensation Court was created by the General Assembly in 1991 and is part of the unified justice system.
 These courts hear all disputes between employers and injured employees regarding workers’ compensation benefits.
 Their mission statement is to “create a fair and efficient system to get weekly benefits to a deserving employee and to discontinue those benefits when the employee is no longer disabled.”
 Due to the nature of this court, they have made filing and the court system “user-friendly” to make it easy for disabled patrons to navigate the system quickly.

 Rhode Island created their Traffic Tribunal in 1999 to specifically deal with all traffic-related cases, incidents and infractions.
 This court replaced the Administrative Adjudication Court.
-Traffic Tribunal is part of the unified justice system of Rhode Island.
+Traffic Tribunal is part of the RI unified justice system.
 This court has eight judicial officers, made up of a Chief Magistrate, an Administrative Magistrate and two Associate Judges along with four Magistrates.
 Traffic Tribunal is a stand-alone court under the sole direction of the Chief Magistrate.
 This court has original jurisdiction over civil traffic offenses.
 The court proceedings include trials, arraignments, motions, and citations.